 What We Offer

 We offer a supportive environment and trainers who will give you a safe, helpful introduction to weight training and other forms of exercises.
-We will listen to your special health and diet needs, help you determine some appropriate goals, and do everything to give you the environment you need to succeed.
+All the trainers at TASH are Functional Aging Specialists and nationally certified Personal Trainers.
+We will listen to your special health and nutrition needs, help you determine some appropriate goals, and do everything to give you the environment you need to succeed.
 Plus, we can take you through every step of a new healthy lifestyle, if you like – or just stand by for when you need us.

 If you’re considering a new fitness experience, look for a place that’s right for you, and the time of day that works.
 Ask about group classes, equipment and trainers that are specifically geared toward your age group.
 Be sure they have experience working with older individuals and have credentials and testimonials to prove it.
 Many Baby Boomers and other retirees enjoy working out during the day, when gyms tend to be less crowded.
 Others might thrive on a bustling scene.